-The problem is, you should be doing everything you can—which is essentially nothing at all 😎—to keep your marketing emails in Gmail’s Promotions tab.
+The problem is, you should be doing everything you can—which is essentially nothing at all 😎—to keep your marketing emails in the Gmail Promotions tab.

 Here’s the thing: five years since Gmail introduced the tab system, many marketers still wrongly believe the Promotions tab is akin to the spam folder.
 Likewise, many continue to blame the tab for drops in their open rates.

 In this article, I want to bust these myths with hard evidence—actual survey data collected from Gmail users.
-We’ll also explore why Gmail’s Promotions tab is the best place for your marketing emails, and why trying to manipulate tab placement is a waste of time.
+We’ll also explore why the Gmail Promotions tab is the best place for your marketing emails, and why trying to manipulate tab placement is a waste of time.

 Back in 2013, Gmail had a dream: to help people deal with email overwhelm.
 With the average office worker receiving 121 emails a day, and this figure expected to reach 140 in 2018, they could see email was becoming a growing problem.
 Without some kind of intervention, it would get harder and harder to reach inbox zero.